2026 Scholarship awards

 A copy of your proof of Canadian Citizenship or Permanent Residence status

-If you are a first year student, a copy of your preliminary acceptance letter from the college or university you will be attending or, if you are a second year student, a copy of your tuition invoice (if available)
+If you are a first year student, a copy of your preliminary acceptance letter from the college or university you will be attending or, if you are an upper year student, a copy of your tuition invoice (if available)

 Winner Selection Process